Statutes

 3. represent tenants on, regional or national level,

-4. pay an annual membership fee to get access to information and advice.
+4. pay an annual membership fee.

 Members who fail to pay the annual fee become, after the Board so decides, Associate Members.